micro-ROS/micro-ROS-rtt/README.md

 The results-file can be read into pandas using `pandas.read_csv("<filename>", sep=" ", index_col=0)`.
 It has what is hopefully a descriptive header.

+Details on the measurement approach are explained in [doc/APPROACH.md](doc/APPROACH.md).

 ## Requirements, how to build, test, install, use, etc.